cloudnativetrainings/trainings/kubernetes_advanced/02_daemonset.md

 ```bash
 kubectl create -f daemonset.yaml
 ```
-2. Take a loot at your Pods and Nodes.
+2. Take a look at your Pods and Nodes.
 You should get something similar like this:
 ```bash
 kubectl get po,no
 NAME                     READY   STATUS    RESTARTS   AGE